 If you’ve ever ridden a bicycle, you probably already know that you can feel a hill, even if you can’t see it.
-Some grades are too subtle to be observed, especially if there are a lot of distractions along the path – trees, random passersby, barking dogs – all vying for your attention.
+Some grades are too subtle to be observed.
 But your legs don’t lie.
 They know when progress is hard and when it is easy.
 They can feel even the slightest elevation that resists their effort.

 Like many useful terms the phrase spiritual warfare does not appear in Scripture as such.
-The wording is instead rooted in the use of scriptural military analogies to describe the manner in which Christ followers are to prepare for and repel evil, in the form of both injustice and temptation.
+The wording is instead rooted in the use of scriptural military analogies to show how Christ followers are to prepare for and repel evil, in the form of both injustice and temptation.
 Perhaps the most famous example is found in the close of the apostle Paul’s letter to the congregation of believers in Ephesus.

 A final word: Be strong in the Lord and in his mighty power.
 Put on all of God’s armor so that you will be able to stand firm against all strategies of the devil.
 For we are not fighting against flesh-and-blood enemies, but against evil rulers and authorities of the unseen world, against mighty powers in this dark world, and against evil spirits in the heavenly places.
 Therefore, put on every piece of God’s armor so you will be able to resist the enemy in the time of evil.
 Then after the battle you will still be standing firm.
 Stand your ground, putting on the belt of truth and the body armor of God’s righteousness.
 For shoes, put on the peace that comes from the Good News so that you will be fully prepared.
 In addition to all of these, hold up the shield of faith to stop the fiery arrows of the devil.
 Put on salvation as your helmet, and take the sword of the Spirit, which is the word of God.
 Pray in the Spirit at all times and on every occasion.
 Stay alert and be persistent in your prayers for all believers everywhere.